tylertian123/ryver-latexbot/usage_guide.md

-  "googleCalendarId": "foo@group.calendar.google.com", // The ID of the calendar for Google Calendar Integration "dailyMessageTime": "00:00", // The time of day daily messages are sent, HH:MM "lastXKCD": 0, // The newest XKCD; used to determine if a comic is new; set automatically "commandPrefixes": [ // A list of command prefixes; see the Command Prefixes section for details
+  "googleCalendarId": "foo@group.calendar.google.com", // The ID of the calendar for Google Calendar Integration "dailyMessageTime": "00:00", // The time of day daily messages are sent, HH:MM "lastXKCD": 0, // The newest XKCD; used to determine if a comic is new; set automatically "frcTeam": 6135, // The FRC team of the organization.
+Used to highlight info in tba.
+  "commandPrefixes": [ // A list of command prefixes; see the Command Prefixes section for details
     "@latexbot ", // Note the space is required, otherwise @latexbotping would be parsed as a valid command "!l "